lydiacunningham/myblog/src/markdown/2019/freehosting.md

 # Free Web Site Hosting
 ![](https://cdn-images-1.medium.com/max/800/1*vd3vrus3rzuFsQZhOkNa-w.jpeg)

-There are many options for hosting and this is not a exaustive list just some of the options I have tried.
+There are many options for hosting and this is not a exhaustive list just some of the options I have tried.

 ## Surge.sh